Professor Toshihiko HASEGAWA

 Associate Professor (Nursing Practice), School of Nursing, The University of Hong Kong

-Ms Samantha Yuen Chun CHONG is currently an Associate Professor (Nursing Practice) in School of Nursing and Nursing Director, HKU Health System under LKS Faculty of Medicine.
+Ms Samantha Yuen Chun CHONG is currently an Associate Professor (Nursing Practice) in the School of Nursing and the Nursing Director, HKU Health System under LKS Faculty of Medicine.

-She hopes through the concerted efforts among school educators, clinical staff and hospital managers, the healthcare team as a whole can provide safe, quality, loving and professional care to the people they serve.
+She hopes that, through the concerted efforts among school educators, clinical staff and hospital managers, healthcare personnel as a whole can provide safe, quality, loving and professional care to the people they serve.